Express Yourself Through Art

 Alex Powers and I are kindred spirits.
 The muses for his figure drawings and paintings are actually a mish-mash of his own snapshots, magazine photographs and newspaper tear outs, and even television images he draws.

 However, Powers outpaces my “coupon” clipping in terms of creativity by also pulling from unusual sources, such as X-ray images of luggage from airport security monitors.

-Powers takes his inspirations and often combines them with text that furthers the theme of the work or makes his ideas about the subject clear.
-He almost always paints faces to convey his ideas, and he has a few pointers for drawing expressive faces that I want to pass along to you.
+He takes his inspirations and often combines them with text that furthers the theme of the work or makes his ideas about the subject clear.

-He prefers to render the figure nude or partially clothed because he finds that the body and face communicate much more than any costume can.
+- Render the figure nude or partially clothed.
+According to Powers, the body and face communicate much more than any costume can.

-Painting eyes looking straight out of the painting or drawing will follow the viewer as they walk back and forth in front of the painting.
+- Make eyes looking straight out of the painting or drawing.
+This way, the eyes will follow the viewer as he or she walks back and forth in front of the art piece.

-He defines one or two contours of the head, but tries not to make the lines longer than the other lines in the face to prevent the head from separating from the background, so that all areas of the painting take on power.
+- Define one or two contours of the head.
+But try not to make those lines longer than other lines in the face to prevent the head from separating from the background.
+This way, all areas of the artwork take on power.

 When it comes to creating expressive faces in mixed media, Powers’ methods are uniquely his own.
 Yet, I’ve learned so much from studying his process–much like I have by studying the approaches of Dina Wakley in her ArtistsNetwork.tv workshop, Expressive Faces: 10 Techniques for Mixed Media (video preview below).